 Braskem is committed to strengthening the recycling and circularity of polypropylene, not just through a financial commitment, but also through the company’s technical experience and market knowledge.
 This expertise will help drive necessary improvements in the U.S. recycling infrastructure for recovering polypropylene and better utilizing post-consumer recycled resins.

-Better Plastics at Mold-Rite
+Better Plastics at MRP Solutions

 To learn more about PCR, click below: